tombrille/svelteplot/src/routes/why-svelteplot/+page.md

 ---
 title: Why SveltePlot?
+description: SveltePlot is heavily inspired by Observable Plot, so much so that you may ask, why do it even exists
 ---

-SveltePlot is heavily inspired by Observable Plot, but in many regards it is different.
+SveltePlot is heavily inspired by [Observable Plot](https://observablehq.com/plot/), and so much so that you may ask, why does it even exists!
+But while it draws on the same concepts and follows a close-to-identical API, SveltePlot is also very different in many regards.

 ## Reactive plotting

+Observable Plot follows a fire-and-forget logic: You pass your config options to `Plot.plot()` and it returns a basically static SVG element with the chart (see the official [documentation](https://observablehq.com/plot/features/interactions#custom-reactivity)).

-As the name suggests, SveltePlot is written in Svelte, so all the marks are reactive components, and the _data_ and _channel_ definitions are just their props.
-Whenever you change mark options, like a channel or the data, the plot will update, re-using the existing DOM.
+In contrast, in **SveltePlot** the plot and mark components are _reactive components_, so the _data_ and _channel_ definitions are just the properties you pass into.
+Whenever you change a channel assignment or the data array, the plot will update itself, re-using the existing DOM.

 Take the following example, where you can filter the data using the [filter](/transforms/filter/) transform, which is bound to a range input.
 When the plot updates itself, only the dot marks get updated: